Help your customers help themselves.

 Support agents answering tickets?
 On-site chat widgets where you can talk to a real person?
 Phone support?

-Personalized support is super important for any company striving for customer support greatness, but it shouldn’t be all there is to it.
+Good customer service is super important for any company striving for customer support greatness, but it shouldn’t be all there is to it.

 Today, we’re going to talk about knowledge bases—why you should have one, what makes one great (or not so great) and how to get started with building your own.